hll-krts/Defend-Tower/README.md

 ## https://doctor-aquisio.itch.io/defend-tower

-(Only assets used are "Yughues Free Ground Material" and "Yughues Free Pavement Materials" from Asset Store)
+(Assets used are "Yughues Free Ground Material" and "Yughues Free Pavement Materials" from Asset Store)